smartflutist661/rfantasy-bingo-stats/process_data/data/bingo_2023/bingo_stats_rough_draft.md

 - Becky Chambers, read 18 times

 **TOTAL**: 926 total authors read, with 343 unique.
+232 authors were used only once for this square.

 ### 7. Published in the 2000s